 Summarize and Save This Content On

 These taco sliders hawaiian rolls are the ultimate mashup of comfort food and taco night.
 The seasoned beef is juicy and flavorful, while the buttery toasted tops bring everything together.
-They're easy to assemble and bake all at once, making them perfect for busy nights or entertaining.
-Once you make them, they'll quickly become a family favorite.
+They're easy to assemble and bake all at once, making them perfect for busy nights or entertaining like our chopped Italian sliders.
+Once you make them, they'll quickly become a family favorite like this taco rice casserole.

-This make ahead taco sliders recipe was inspired by my tuna melt sliders and crack chicken sliders on this site, and pairs well with my grandma's coleslaw.
+This make ahead taco sliders recipe was inspired by my tuna melt sliders and crack chicken sliders on this site, and pairs well with my grandma's coleslaw and boat dip.

 Jump to: